CrossLangNV/C4C_web_app/README.md

 Provide a `secrets/django-docker.env` and run with `docker-compose up -d` (see secrets/django-docker.env.sample)

 Data for both PostgreSQL and Solr is persisted through named volumes.

+Configure Solr to have all the fields, run the following command in the solr directory:

+`./fields.sh`

 ### Django data